cavvia/forgetsy/README.md

     follows_delta = Hipster::Delta.new('user_follows', t=1.week)

-The delta consists of counters indexed by category identifiers.
+The delta consists of two sets of counters indexed by category identifiers.
 In this example, the identifiers will be user ids.
+One set decays over the mean lifetime specified by _t_, and another set decays over double the lifetime.

 You can now add observations to the delta, in the form of follow events.
 Each time a user follows another, you increment the followed user id.
 You can also do this retrospectively: